777arc/textbook/content/pluto_intro.rst

 Let's try receiving samples from the PlutoSDR, and in the process, see how many samples per second we can push through the USB 2.0 connection.

-**Your task is to create a Python script that determines the rate samples are received in Python, i.e.. count the samples received and keep track of time to figure out the rate.
+**Your task is to create a Python script that determines the rate samples are received in Python, i.e., count the samples received and keep track of time to figure out the rate.
 Then, try using different sample_rate's and buffer_size's to see how it impacts the highest achievable rate.**

 Keep in mind, if you receive fewer samples per second than the specified sample_rate, it means you are losing/dropping some fraction of samples, which will likely happen at high sample_rate's.
 The Pluto only uses USB 2.0.